Implications of Joint Spectral Analysis of Gamma-Ray Bursts detected by Fermi Large Area Telescope and Gamma-ray Burst Monitor on Phenomenological Correlations: Count and Spectra Plots: Time-Integrated

 \section{Count and Spectra Plots: Time-Integrated}

-In these figures, we present the results of the spectral analysis for a sample of 37 GRBs, which were analyzed using joint spectral fitting and GBM-only fitting.
+In these figures\footnote{See the online supplementary material for the full plots.}, we present the results of the spectral analysis for a sample of 37 GRBs, which were analyzed using joint spectral fitting and GBM-only fitting.
 Each GRB is represented by a series of plots that illustrate the differences between the two fitting approaches.

 On the right side of the figure, we display the count spectra for each GRB.
 The upper panel corresponds to the results from the joint spectral fit, while the lower panel shows the spectra derived from the GBM-only fit.
 These spectra offer a comparison of the model fits applied to the GRB data, highlighting the impact of using the full spectrum.